submariner-io/submariner-website/src/content/deployment/_index.en.md

 subctl join --kubeconfig <PATH-TO-JOINING-CLUSTER> broker-info.subm --clusterid <ID>
 ```

 subctl will automatically discover as much as it can, and prompt the user for any missing necessary information.
-Note that the each cluster must be configured with a unique 'clusterid' value.
+Note that each cluster must be configured with a unique 'clusterid' value.